The Kothari Commission 1964-66: Revolutionising Education in India

 • Adoption of the 10+2+3 year educational framework.

-• All children up to the age of 14 should get free and compulsory education in accordance with Article 45 of the Indian Constitution.
+• All children up to 14 should get free and compulsory education under Article 45 of the Indian Constitution.

-• Application of the three-language formula, as well as the growth of Sanskrit and regional languages.
+• Application of the three-language formula and the growth of Sanskrit and regional languages.

 • Adoption of a unified school system to ensure equitable educational opportunity across the country.

 • Science education and research will be given top emphasis.
-In addition, emphasis should be placed on the advancement of agricultural and industrial education.
+In addition, emphasis should be placed on advancing agricultural and industrial education.

 • Gaming and sports activities should be promoted to help pupils enhance their physical fitness and sportsmanship.